Topological data analysis: Persistence with torsion

 The proof of the structure theorem relies on the base domain being field, so not many attempts have been made on persistence homology with torsion.
 Frosini defined a pseudometric on this specific module and proved its stability.
 One of its novelty is that it doesn't depend on some classification theory to define the metric.

 Categorification and cosheaves

 One advantage of category theory is its ability to lift concrete results to a higher level, showing relationships between seemingly unconnected objects.
-Bubenik et al. offers a short introduction of category theory fitted for TDA.
+Peter Bubenik et al. offers a short introduction of category theory fitted for TDA.

 Category theory is the language of modern algebra, and has been widely used in the study of algebraic geometry and topology.
 It has been noted that "the key observation of is that the persistence diagram produced by depends only on the algebraic structure carried by this diagram."
 The use of category theory in TDA has proved to be fruitful.